mrkev/contracts.coffee/documentation/contracts/index.markdown

 You will get a bunch of errors.
 So just compile to JavaScript and run it in Firefox for now.

+Note that since leaving off the `-C` flag will generate JavaScript code with absolutely no trace of contracts (the code is exactly what vanilla CoffeeScript would generate), you can easily set up a production build with contracts disabled that can run in any browser or JavaScript environment and a development/testing build with contracts enabled that you run in Firefox to help track down bugs.

 <span id="use"></span>
 How to Use
 -----------------